rayeberechi/RH-RPS-Gaame/README.md

 4. The result is displayed along with score updates.
 5. Play again or quit anytime!

+## Known Issue
+- Display of the user selected option with corresponding image

 ## Future Enhancements
-- Fixing up the imaee display of user/computer selected option
+- Fix up the imaee display of user/computer selected option
 - Multiplayer Mode
 - Leaderboard
 - Custom Themes